This post may contain affiliate links. Please see my disclosure policy for details.

 Bonnie Prince Charlie’s general was Lord George Murray and he buried his daughter here in 1740.
 But, like the Bonnie Prince, he was forced into exile in 1746 after leading the Jacobite army.

-The Murray family were buried here until 1900.
+The Murray family was buried here until 1900.
 The chapel is derelict but it still stands today and you can find the Murray coat of arms too from when it was first built.

 Who owns Tullibardine Chapel?